Key Quote

 RAD — STAGNATE

 The Duke shows zero moral development — he is recounting what appears to be his wife's murder while negotiating his next marriage, suggesting he will repeat the cycle.
-His narcissistic (self-obsessed) personality sees no error in his actions; he stagnates in a prison of ego and entitlement.
-The poem's structure — a seamless, uninterrupted monologue — mirrors this psychological fixity: the Duke cannot and will not change.
+His narcissisticnarcissistic — Having an excessive interest in or admiration of oneself personality sees no error in his actions; he stagnates in a prison of ego and entitlement.
+The poem's structure — a seamless, uninterrupted monologue — mirrors this psychological fixityfixity — The state of being unchanging or permanent: the Duke cannot and will not change.

 Key Words